 IS THE PRODUCT A TANGIBLE PERSONAL PROPERTY?

 As a consumer, you are entitled to a guarantee on all consumer goods, i.e. all tangible personal property.
+The guarantee also applies to accessories of this consumer goods.
 Real property, such as a house, is not concerned by the two-year guarantee, no more so than intangible goods – goods that you cannot grasp – such as software programs.